 Overall, we felt disappointed and the whole situation was very pathetic.
 It was a nightmare!
 In the end, we managed to get one day trip for $15 including kayaking but excluding the lunch (people coming from Hanoi paid the same price but the price included the lunch).

 That was my face expression after we got the boat tickets.
 I was pretty tired and frustrated.

 Our tour group consisted of more or less 20 people, mainly Vietnamese nationals, but we also made friends with one British and one Thai girl being on their holiday in Vietnam.

 We had a great time together chatting all the way long.

 There was also a bunch of Thai and Chinese girls who joined us.

 Me and Cez did some kayaking which was an awesome experience.
 We were surrounded by a breath-taking scenery.

 Here are some photos of me and Cez having a blast while kayaking.

 We paid for 1 hour kayaking but once we started we were told 45 minutes was enough.
 Locals put such a pressure on us telling us where we have to go and where we can’t.
 Getting to caves was charged extra but we were told it was going to be free for us.
 It wasn’t, so we didn’t pay and didn’t see the caves.
-There were many other travellers kayaking nearby.
+There were many other travelers kayaking nearby.